StrangeLightning/data-server/README.md

 ## Sphereable Data Server

-API service that populates data into MongoDD, as well as schedules jobs to reindex MongoDB and Cloudsearch
+API service that populates data into MongoDB, as well as schedules jobs to reindex MongoDB and Cloudsearch